Astros, Red Sox look ahead in wake of sign-stealing scandal

 While the Astros were meeting with fans in Houston, Toronto Blue Jays outfielder Randal Grichuk called for MLB take away their World Series championship, now that it’s been proven that they cheated.

-“I mean, I would like to see that obviously, I bet the Dodgers would like to see that,” Grichuk said.
+“I mean, I would like to see that obviously.
+I bet the Dodgers would like to see that,” Grichuk said.
 “I’ve got a few friends on the Dodgers that are very disappointed that possibly two years in a row they lost due to a team going against the rules.”

 Many Boston players are trying not to focus on the investigation or what could be coming for the team, but instead simply trying to prepare like it’s any other season.